tarantool/doc/doc/reference/reference_sql/sql.rst

             WHERE "_space"."name" = 'T1';

-   -- variation of the simplest form, with delimited identifiers -- and an inline comment:
+   -- variation of the simplest form, with delimited identifiers -- and a bracketed comment:
    CREATE TABLE "T1" ("S1" INT /* synonym of INTEGER */, PRIMARY KEY ("S1"));

    -- two columns, one named constraint